Tlaib slips through Black divide to win Congressional seat

 The sharp divisions in the Black vote in Michigan’s 13th Congressional District opened the door for the election of the first Palestinian Arab Muslim woman to the U.S. Congress.

 The reason we know this is true is because the election for the 13th Congressional District was actually done in two different election contests both held at the same time on August 7, 2018 in the Democratic Primary.
+In one race that Tlaib lost, there were only two African American rivals.
+In the race that Tlaib won, there were four African American and one White rivals.

 A vacancy was created in the 13th Congressional seat when longtime Congressman John Conyers Jr., was forced to resign the seat in the wake of sexual harassment accusations.
 Conyers represented the overwhelming African American district for an unprecedented 52 years from 1967 until 2017, when he resigned.
 Conyers was considered the “Dean” of the U.S. Congress.